Charged/charged.github.com/help.md

 #### Launcher

-The launcher provides many options to connect, the most basic of which is "Sign In", entering a username and password gives you a serverlist from which you can pick the one you want.
-If you were handed an url to join you can paste that in the obvious field to join the server immediately.
+The launcher provides many options to connect, the most basic of which is "Sign In", entering a username and password gives you a server list from which you can pick the one you want.
+If you were handed an URL to join you can paste that in the obvious field to join the server immediately.

 Useful is the "Resume" tab when you play on the same server a lot, this tab usually directly lets you rejoin a server, without needing to look through a list of any sort, and keeps working when minecraft.net is down.

-The "Direct" tab uses an url scheme that bypasses minecraft's login servers, and thus still can be used to join any server when minecraft.net is down.
+The "Direct" tab uses an URL scheme that bypasses Minecraft's login servers, and thus still can be used to join any server when minecraft.net is down.

 "Options" and "Tools" let you do some black magic, there is, for example, a